dafydd2277/systemAdmin/puppet/README.md

 ## 2020-01-07

-This is where I'll start sharing sanitized, not-client-specific versions of the Puppet code helped develop.
+This is where I'll start sharing sanitized, not-client-specific versions of the Puppet code I had a hand in.
 The underlying assumption is that directories and files will appear in
 ${PUPPET_CODE_BASE}/site/, and not as an independent module.